SAP/spartacus-docs/_pages/fsa/features/dynamicforms/styling.md

           // controls defined here...
 ```

-- [Individual control]({{ site.baseurl }}/json-structure/#fieldconfig) - By default, dynamicforms will render "col-12" Bootstrap class here, which results in one-column design.
-Defining **"cssClass"** property in control section of the JSON will **add** the default class.
+- [Individual control]({{ site.baseurl }}/json-structure/#fieldconfig) - By default, dynamicforms library renders "col-12" Bootstrap class here, which results in one-column design.
+Defining a **"cssClass"** property in the control section of the JSON will **add** the default class.
-We can also **override** the default Bootstrap "col-12" class by defining a **"gridClass"** property in the same section of the JSON definition.
+You can also **override** the default Bootstrap "col-12" class by defining a **"gridClass"** property in the same section of the JSON definition.

 Example: